Skip to main content

 The Real Cost of Countertops: Beyond Price Per Square Foot

 When contractors quote countertop prices, they often cite material costs only, leaving clients shocked by the final invoice.
 Here's the reality: advertised prices rarely include templating, fabrication, edge profiles, cutouts, backsplashes, or installation.
 A seemingly affordable per-square-foot granite quote can climb significantly after fabrication fees, sink cutouts, cooktop cutouts, and premium edge profiles.
 In Palm Beach County, we've templated over 10,000 kitchens, and the average 40-square-foot kitchen with an island, undermount sink, and cooktop spans a wide range depending on material.
 The highest cost we've invoiced was for book-matched Calacatta Viola marble throughout a Boca Raton penthouse.
 The lowest was for laminate in a Wellington rental property.
-This guide breaks down actual installed costs with zero hidden fees.
+This guide ranks every material by cost tier so you know exactly where each option falls — then use our free estimator for a personalized quote based on your kitchen layout.

-Granite remains the workhorse of kitchen countertops, offering excellent durability at mid-range prices.
-Builder-grade granites (Uba Tuba, Santa Cecilia, Black Galaxy) are the most budget-friendly option with standard edges and basic fabrication.
-Mid-tier granites (Kashmir White, Blue Pearl, Giallo Ornamental) command moderate pricing and offer more interesting movement.
-Exotic granites (Van Gogh, Blue Bahia, Fusion) reach premium levels due to limited availability.
+Granite remains the workhorse of kitchen countertops, offering excellent durability at the lowest natural stone price point.
+Builder-grade granites (Uba Tuba, Santa Cecilia, Black Galaxy) sit at Tier 1 — the most budget-friendly option with standard edges and basic fabrication.
+Mid-tier granites (Kashmir White, Blue Pearl, Giallo Ornamental) fall into Tier 2 with more interesting movement and slightly higher cost.
+Exotic granites (Van Gogh, Blue Bahia, Fusion) reach Tier 3–4 due to limited availability.
 Granite requires sealing every 1-2 years (15 minutes of work with an inexpensive sealer).
 It's heat-proof to 1,200°F, scratch-resistant, and repairable if chipped.
 We install 200+ granite kitchens annually in Palm Beach Gardens and Wellington, primarily for rental properties and resale flips where proven durability matters more than cutting-edge aesthetics.
-For a 40-square-foot kitchen with standard edges, one sink cutout, and no backsplash, granite represents one of the most cost-effective stone options available.
+Want exact pricing for your kitchen?
+Use our free estimator at /estimator — input your dimensions and material preference for an instant personalized quote.

 Engineered quartz combines 90-94% ground natural quartz with polymer resins and pigments.
-Entry-level quartz (Viatera, LG Hausys basic colors) offers budget-friendly pricing with consistent patterning and zero maintenance.
-Mid-tier brands (Caesarstone, Silestone, Cambria standards) are positioned at moderate price points with more sophisticated patterns and better warranties.
-Premium collections (Caesarstone Concetto, Dekton, Neolith) command higher pricing and can mimic marble or concrete convincingly.
+Entry-level quartz (Viatera, LG Hausys basic colors) sits at Tier 2 — consistent patterning and zero maintenance at moderate cost.
+Mid-tier brands (Caesarstone, Silestone, Cambria standards) fall into Tier 2–3 with more sophisticated patterns and better warranties.
+Premium collections (Caesarstone Concetto, Dekton, Neolith) reach Tier 3–4 and can mimic marble or concrete convincingly.
 Quartz never needs sealing, resists staining better than any natural stone, and offers consistent coloring across slabs.
 However, it's not heat-proof (hot pans can scorch the resin), can't be used outdoors (UV degrades the binder), and lacks the depth of natural stone.
 In Delray Beach and Boynton Beach, quartz accounts for 35% of our kitchen installations, particularly for busy families who prioritize low maintenance.
-For a standard kitchen, quartz represents a moderate investment that pays dividends in low maintenance.
+A moderate investment that pays dividends in zero maintenance — get your personalized quote at /estimator.

 Marble represents the pinnacle of luxury but requires informed decision-making.
-White marbles (Carrara, Calacatta, Statuario) are calcium carbonate, meaning they etch from acidic substances like lemon juice, wine, or vinegar.
-Carrara is the most accessible marble option, Calacatta commands a premium, and rare Statuario or Calacatta Borghini sit at the top of the marble pricing spectrum.
+Carrara marble sits at Tier 3 — the most accessible marble option.
+Calacatta commands Tier 4 pricing, and rare Statuario or Calacatta Borghini sit at Tier 5 — the highest price point in natural stone.
+White marbles are calcium carbonate, meaning they etch from acidic substances like lemon juice, wine, or vinegar.
 Etching isn't damage, it's a chemical reaction that dulls the polish, creating lighter spots.
 Honed (matte) marble hides etching better than polished.
 We install marble in 100+ Palm Beach County kitchens annually, always with extensive client education.
 Many homeowners love the patina marble develops; others regret it six months in.
 For clients who cook frequently with acidic ingredients, we steer them toward quartzite that looks like marble (Taj Mahal, Cristallo) without the maintenance.
 For baking-focused kitchens and clients who embrace natural patina, marble is unmatched.
-Budget accordingly, as marble projects reflect the material's prestige and craftsmanship.
+Get exact pricing for your marble project at /estimator.

 Quartzite delivers marble's beauty with granite's durability, but pricing varies wildly by rarity.
-Commercial quartzites (Sea Pearl, White Macaubas) are accessibly priced and offer subtle elegance.
-Premium options (Taj Mahal, Perla Venata, Fantasy Brown) step up meaningfully in price with dramatic veining.
-Exotic quartzites (Cristallo, Blue Louise, Nacarado) command ultra-premium pricing due to extreme rarity and book-matching requirements.
+Commercial quartzites (Sea Pearl, White Macaubas) sit at Tier 2 with subtle elegance.
+Premium options (Taj Mahal, Perla Venata, Fantasy Brown) jump to Tier 3–4 with dramatic veining.
+Exotic quartzites (Cristallo, Blue Louise, Nacarado) command Tier 5 pricing due to extreme rarity and book-matching requirements.
 Quartzite rates 7 on the Mohs hardness scale (versus granite's 6-6.5), making it virtually scratch-proof.
 It's heat-resistant to 1,400°F+, more stain-resistant than granite, and can be honed or polished.
 The catch: you must select from the actual slab, as variation is extreme.
 In Jupiter and West Palm Beach waterfront properties, quartzite has become the default choice, combining luxury aesthetics with genuine performance.
 One Wellington client replaced marble with Taj Mahal quartzite after two years of etching frustration, and they call it the best decision of their remodel.
-Expect a broad range for a typical kitchen installation, from modest to substantial depending on your slab selection.
+Quartzite pricing varies more than any other material — get your personalized quote at /estimator.

 Porcelain slabs (Dekton, Neolith, Lapitec) are sintered at extreme temperatures, creating ultra-hard surfaces rated 7+ on Mohs scale.
 They're UV-stable (outdoor-safe), heat-resistant to 1,800°F, completely non-porous, and stain-proof.
-Solid colors are more affordably priced, while marble and stone replicas command a premium.
+Solid colors sit at Tier 2, while marble and stone replicas climb to Tier 3–4.
 Porcelain excels in outdoor kitchens, full-sun locations, and high-abuse environments.
 However, it's more brittle than natural stone (can crack under point impact), shows fingerprints on polished finishes, and lacks the depth of real stone.
 We install 50+ porcelain kitchens yearly in Palm Beach County, primarily for outdoor spaces and modern minimalist interiors.
 One Boca Raton client used white Dekton throughout their pool-side kitchen and bar; after three years of full sun and salt air, it looks brand new.
 Natural granite would have faded and required resealing four times by now.
-Indoor kitchen projects are moderately priced, while outdoor installations run higher due to more complex fabrication requirements.
+Outdoor installations run higher than indoor due to more complex fabrication — get exact pricing at /estimator.

 Additional Costs and Hidden Fees to Budget For

 Beyond material and installation, factor these costs into your budget: Sink cutouts and installation carry per-unit fees for undermount sinks, with drop-in options costing less.
 Cooktop cutouts vary depending on size and location.
-Backsplash in matching material adds a meaningful per-square-foot charge (a typical 4-inch backsplash adds a noticeable amount to the total).
-Edge profiles: Standard edges are included, while premium edges carry per-linear-foot upcharges.
+Backsplash in matching material adds a meaningful per-square-foot charge (a typical 4-inch backsplash adds noticeably to the total).
+Edge profiles: Standard eased edges are included in most quotes, while premium ogee or mitered edges carry per-linear-foot upcharges.
 Removal of existing countertops varies depending on material and disposal fees.
 Plumbing reconnection is an additional line item if your plumber doesn't include it.
-Sealing (natural stone only) can be done professionally or as a modest DIY project.
+Sealing (natural stone only) can be done professionally or as a simple DIY project.
 In Palm Beach County, permit fees for kitchen remodels vary depending on scope and municipality.
-Our quotes at countertopspalmbeach.com include all fabrication, installation, cutouts, and standard edges with zero hidden fees.
-Use our online estimator at /estimator for instant transparent pricing based on your specific kitchen layout and material choice.
+The key difference with us: our quotes at countertopspalmbeach.com include all fabrication, installation, cutouts, and standard edges with zero hidden fees.
+Use our online estimator at /estimator for instant transparent pricing based on your specific kitchen layout and material choice — no surprises.

 Financing Options and Payment Schedules